-The values contained within our code will be regularly discussed and encouraged.
-It will underpin our school assemblies, Star of the Week Awards and be clearly displayed in each classroom.
+The values contained within our motto will be regularly discussed and encouraged.
+It will underpin our school assemblies, Star of the Week Awards and be evident in talk in every classroom.

-The school rewards good behaviour and uses its School Code to help instil this.
+The school rewards good behaviour and uses its School Motto to help instil this.
 We believe that this will develop an ethos of kindness and co-operation which prepares children for life.